 Cultivating young scientists through hands-on exploration in Boston’s landscape for learning

 The Arboretum offers seasonal school programs for Boston Public School students in grades Pre-K to 5, which includes free bus transportation.
 These two-hour programs investigate biodiversity in the meadows, ponds, and woodlands of the Arnold Arboretum.
 Our goal is to provide an intellectually stimulating experience in the landscape for each student.
 We do this by providing hands-on exploration of seasonal phenomena and thoughtful conversations with students about the organisms and habitats they encounter here.
 We use a variety of tools, and we ask students to share their learning through dialogue, drawings, and presentations.
 We maintain small groups lead by a volunteer guide so that students can receive individual attention from a supportive and knowledgeable adult.
 Programs are developmentally appropriate, and on-going coordination with the teachers ensures that our content supports classroom learning goals.
-Our programs align with BPS Life Science study and Massachusetts Science, Technology, and Engineering Standards.
+Our programs align with Boston Public School Life Science study and Massachusetts Science, Technology, and Engineering Standards.
 Pre- and post-visit materials help teachers plan a challenging learning opportunity.
 Volunteer to lead a school group.
-Contribute to Buses for Boston to provide transportation for BPS students.
+Contribute to Buses for Boston to provide transportation for Boston Public School students.

 - We serve groups of 30 to 50 students.

 - We serve the Boston Public Schools.
 There is no charge for Boston Public School participation in the field studies.